 Simple Wild West first birthday party foods

 The party location and theme each influenced the event’s food differently.
-To make it Western or cowboy, we offered cornbread and pulled pork.
-But because we were hauling everything to an outdoor location at the very back end of a farm I created a menu of finger foods so that we didn’t have to add a bucket of stainless steel utensils to our list of things to bring in.
-We offered pre-prepped pulled pork sliders, cornbread muffins, crackers & cheese, fruit, lemonade, water, and tea (for Arnold Palmers), and desserts.
+So the main wild one birthday party food ideas we went with were heavily influenced by the old West — cornbread and pulled pork.
+Because we were hauling everything to an outdoor location at the very back end of a farm, I created a menu of finger foods so that we didn’t have to add a bucket of stainless steel utensils to our list of things to bring in.
+So the pulled pork sliders were pre-prepped in sweet rolls then there were cornbread muffins, crackers & cheese, assorted fruits, lemonade, water, and tea (for Arnold Palmers), and cookies & cupcakes for dessert.

 The desserts are really what made the food area shine, though.
 We had cupcakes with strawberry slices on top and use several wooden cake stands of varying sizes and heights to create a tier to match the height of a birthday cake.
 Leanna at Sweets for Belle created an assortment of sugar cookies specific to our Wild West(ley)’s Wild ONE first birthday.
 These beautiful cookies really put the finishing touches on his birthday party.
 Some cookies looked like a WANTED poster with Wes’ picture on them, others were the number “1” with a pretty Western desert floral design, and then there were little cowboy hats, horseshoes, and horses to complete the assortment.

 To buy items from this sustainable Wild West first birthday party via Amazon, check out the details in my Amazon Affiliate Storefront, HERE!